Sara0x62/Writeups/TryHackMeWriteups/PWN101/Challenge4.md

 ![](attachments/a1a007161ea3321b0dfa0b30321ae2f9.png)

-So we'll write our shellcode to our buffer, then overflow the buffer to overwrite our RIP and redirect it to the address so it runs our input.
+So we'll write our shellcode to our buffer, then overflow the buffer to overwrite our **RBP** and more importantly, our **RIP**'s return address on the stack, and replace that with the address pointing to our shellcode.
+So our full exploit would be: `[Shellcode + fill leftover bufferspace + new RBP + new RIP]`

-After trying some publicly available ones and the built in pwn-tools shell code without luck, I ended up on this: https://www.exploit-db.com/exploits/46907 -
+For our shellcode I was looking at some publicly available ones and the built in pwn-tools shell code without luck until I came across this one: https://www.exploit-db.com/exploits/46907 -

 ```assembly
 global _start